Meet our team

 I also do production work: Sébastien gives me a model he has just created, and I reproduce it in ten or twenty copies.
 In practice, I cut large metal bars, weld, assemble the motor and connecting rod, and apply grease...
 I can also lend a hand to Marie-Laure with the stuffing process.

-When placed in high-traffic areas, automatons can sometimes be mistreated.
+When placed in high-traffic areas, animatronic figures can sometimes be mistreated.
 Plus, there is natural wear and tear: motors heat up and can burn out.
 So, we have to disassemble everything to replace the motor; it's an opportunity for a comprehensive check, and it's good for another 10 years!
 We provide full after-sales service, unlike our competitors.
 If a device breaks down, we pick it up and repair it immediately to ensure customer satisfaction.